cgewecke/embeditor/README.md

 For first deployment, create a separate folder ```embeditor-production``` and segregate it from the main project.
 This is to minimize damage from things going wildly wrong during the production-build.
 Then:
 ```
+// Go to production staging folder and create some temp folders
 $ cd embeditor-production
 $ mkdir temp && mkdir garbage

+// Clone embeditor and add Heroku app as a git remote
 $ git clone https://github.com/cgewecke/embeditor.git && cd embeditor
 $ heroku git:remote -a <YOUR_APP_NAME e.g. cyclopse> && cd client

+// Install npm and bower assets
 $ npm install
 $ bower update

+// Move everything to correct position for deployment script
 $ mv node_modules ../../temp
 $ mv bower_components ../../temp
 $ mv ../deploy.sh ../.. && cd ../..